gaurav-digiflux/nikshay-setu-readme/README.md

 - Manage notifications and communications with users

 > The Ni-kshay Setu app is part of the 'Closing the Gaps in TB care Cascade (CGC)' project, developed by the Indian Institute of Public Health, Gandhinagar (https://iiphg.edu.in/).
 This project aims to strengthen health systems' ability to comprehensively monitor and respond to the TB care cascade with quality improvement (QI) interventions.

+> IIPHG, The Union, and NTEP are proud partners in the development and implementation of Ni-Kshay SETU.

 > Technological support for this project is provided by Digiflux Technologies Pvt.
 Ltd. (https://www.digiflux.io), contributing to the development and implementation of the digital solution.